 I’ve always struggled to say the words ‘I am an online magazine editor’ when people ask me what I do.
-I mumble something about brand work, social media and celebrating other women’s achievements.
-I hear myself stutter, and I feel hot and sick.
+I mumble something about brand work, social media and writing and the internet – forget about an elevator pitch!
+I hear myself stumble over my words, and I feel hot and sick.
 I then deflect any line of questioning on to the person asking the question.

 Why Women Feel It Most